AaltoSciComp/scicomp-docs/triton/usage/faq.rst

       ldconfig -p # print the list of system-wide available shared libraries

+.. collapse:: ``version GLIBC_2.29 not found`` (or ``GLIBCXX_3.4.26``, or ``LIBCSTDCXX_version``) when running some program.

+   Background: Compiled code has dynamic libraries.
+When a program runs, it needs to load that code.
+The code embeds the name of the library like ``libc.so.6`` and then when it runs, it uses built-in paths (``/etc/ld.so.conf``) and the ``LD_LIBRARY_PATH`` environment variable.
+It takes the first thing it finds and loads it.

+   In all of these cases, they work in the fine line between the operating system, software we have installed, and software you have installed.
+Have a very low threshold to ask for :doc:`help
+   </help/index>` by coming to our :doc:`daily garage </help/garage>`
+   with your problem.
+We might have a much easier solution much faster than you con figure out.

+   **Problem 1: Library not found**: In this case, something expects a certain library, but it can't be found.
+Possible solutions could
+   include:

+   * Loading a module that provides the library (did you have a module loaded when you compiled the code?
+Are you installing a Python/R extension that needs a library from outside?)

+   * Setting the ``LD_LIBRARY_PATH`` variable to point to the library.
+If you have self-complied things this might be appropriate, but it might also be a sign that something else is wrong.

+   **Problem 2: library version not found** (such as ``GLIBC_2.29 not found``): This usually means that it's finding a library, loading it, but the version is too old.
+This especially happens on clusters, where the operating system can't change that often.

+   * If it's about ``GLIBCXX_version``, and you can ``module load gcc`` of a proper version, or if you are in a conda environment, install the ``gcc`` package to bring.

+   * If it's about ``GLIBC``, then it's about the base C library ``libc``, and that is very hard to solve, since this is intrinsically connected to the operating system.
+Likely, the program is compiled on an operating system too new for the cluster and you'd think about re-compiling on the cluster, putting it in a container.

+   * Setting ``LD_LIBRARY_PATH`` might help to direct to a proper version.
+Again, this probably indicates some other problem.

+   **Problem 3: you think you have the newer library loaded by a module or something, but it's still giving a version error**: This has sometimes happened with programs that use extensions.
+The base program uses is older version of the library, but an extension needs a newer version.
+Since the base program has already loaded an older version, even specifying the new version via ``LD_LIBRARY_PATH`` doesn't help much.

+   * Solution: this is tricky, since the program should be using the never version if it's on ``LD_LIBRARY_PATH`` already.
+Maybe it's hard-coded to use a particular older version?
+In this case, since it's hard-coded to an old version, maybe you need a newer version of the base program itself (an example of this was an R extension that expected a newer ``GLIBCXX_version``: the answer was to build Triton's R module with a newer ``gcc`` compiler version).
+If you get this case, you should be asking us to take a look.

 .. collapse::  While compiling should I use static or shared version of some library?

   One can use both, though for shared libs all your linked libs must be